-- Monday, July 22 from 4 to 8 p.m. is check-in time for ALL projects. - Exhibit tags for projects will be distributed under the Pavilion for projects displayed in the General Projects (GP) Building and in the Ag Exhibit Hall for projects displayed there.
-Attach exhibit tags to your projects.
-Bring projects back to the GP building/Ag Exhibit Hall and a volunteer will place your project in the correct area.
-Some exhibit tags will be given out at other times.
-A list will be posted. - Do not leave valuables with projects.
+- Monday, July 21 from 4 to 8 p.m. is check-in time for ALL projects. - Exhibit tags for projects will be distributed by your 4-H leaders for projects prior to the 4-H show.
+Attach exhibit tags before you arrive at the 4-H show to your projects.
+Bring projects back to the GP building/Ag Exhibit Hall and a volunteer will place your project in the correct area. - Do not leave valuables with projects.
 Bring them with you to your judging time. - ALL judging sign-up sheets will be available via an online sign-up genius link in your weekly 4-H Email closer to show date.
 This will reserve your spot in the judging line.
 The judge spends approximately 5-7 minutes per conference. - Judging schedules are somewhat flexible.
 If you have a conflict with other 4-H related judging times, see an Extension staff member or adult volunteer serving as an area coordinator.
 All projects must be conference judged to be eligible for a ribbon and premium. - Look at the maps on pages 6-11 for registration and judging locations.
 It will then be open to 4-H members and the public for viewing.
 It will close at 3 p.m. on Thursday.
-If your judging is in the building on Tuesday, come to the service door and the building host will let you enter.
+If your judging is in the building on Tuesday, come to the service door, and the building host will let you enter.
 If your project is judged outside of the building, bring it to the table at the front of the building when you are finished.
 It will be placed in the correct area for you. - See pages 12-13 for General Rules of the Woodford County 4-H Show.